Pineapple Growing in the Florida Home Landscape

 Pineapple and Lawn Care

 Pineapple plants in the home landscape are susceptible to injury caused by lawn mowers and weed eaters.
-Maintain a grass-free area 2 to 5 or more feet (0.6-1.5 m) away from pineapple plants.
+Maintain a grass-free area 2 to 5 feet (0.6–1.5 m) away from pineapple plants.
 Never hit the plant with lawn mowing equipment and never use a weed eater near the plant.
-Mechanical damage to the plant will weaken it and, if severe enough, will severely reduce plant growthm cause dieback or kill the plant.
+Mechanical damage to the plant will weaken it, and, if severe enough, will severely reduce plant growth, cause dieback or kill the plant.

-Roots of mature pineapple plants spread beyond the drip-line of the leaves, and heavy fertilization of the lawn next to the plant is not recommended because it may reduce fruiting and or fruit quality.
-The use of lawn sprinkler systems on a timer may result in over watering and cause pineapple plants to decline.
-This is because too much water, too often applied causes root rot.
+The use of lawn sprinkler systems on a timer may result in over-watering and cause pineapple plants to decline.
+This is because too much water too often applied causes root rot.

 Mulch

 Mulching pineapple plants in the home landscape helps retain soil moisture, reduces weed problems next to the plant, and improves the soil near the surface.
-Mulch with a 2- to 6-inch (5- to 15-cm) layer of bark, wood chips, or similar mulch material.
-Keep mulch 8 to 12 inches (20 to 30 cm) from the base of the plant.
+Mulch with a 2- to 6-inch (5- to15-cm) layer of bark, wood chips, or similar mulch material.
+Keep mulch 3 to 6 inches (7.6–15 cm) from the base of the plant.

 Water-permeable ground cloth may also be used as a mulch to suppress weed growth among closely spaced pineapple plants.
 A thin layer of natural mulch may then be placed on top of this for aesthetic purposes.